acse-ca348154/edizferit.github.io/_pages/about.md

 ---

 <p align="justify">
-I love combining mathematics and software with my engineering and physics knowledge.
-That's why I am trying to work on research and projects that includes these domains and in my free times I do programming as a fun activity.
-Currently, I am working in the Haptics & Robotics Laboratory of my university about control of a soft robot.
-Besides, I am participating in a data science bootcamp where I learn about data analysis with Python.
+I love combining mathematics and software with my engineering knowledge.
+That's why I want to work on interdisciplinary research and projects that include these domains, such as computational science and engineering, control, and optimization.
+In my free time, I like to learn programming and computer tools that will help me increase my creativity, such as Html, CSS, and video and photo editors.
+Also, dealing with old computers or electronic gadgets to repair or build new versions gives me great fun.
+Currently, I am working in my university's Haptics & Robotics Laboratory on the modeling and simulation of a soft robot.
+Besides, I am participating in a data science bootcamp where I am learning about data analysis with Python.
 </p>

 <p align="justify">
-In my spare time, I like to do sports either myself or with a group through hobby clubs at my university, such as dance, mountaineering, and skiing clubs.
-Also, I am organizing events for the surfing community I founded at the beginning of 2022.
-I have been doing kitesurf since 2015, and now I want to introduce this sport to more people and enjoy surfing activities together.
-In the Summer of 2020, I worked as a kitesurf instructor in Izmir, Turkey, where I taught kitesurf to people from all over the world.
+In my spare time, I like to do almost all kinds of sports, such as tennis, basketball, and football, which I do from time to time with friends.
+At my university, I participated in hobby clubs such as dance, mountaineering, and skiing.
+My true passion is nature sports, where I feel the freedom and the beauty of the world entirely.
+I have been doing kitesurf since 2015 and became an instructor over the years.
+In the Summer of 2020, I worked as a kitesurf instructor in Izmir, Turkey, where I enjoyed teaching kitesurf to many people coming from all over the world.
+Also, I founded a surfing community at my university at the beginning of Fall 2022 to introduce this sport to more people and enjoy surfing activities together.
 </p>